lawcia/habit/README.md

 ```
 npm start
 ```
-This starts the express server.
+This starts the express development server.

 By default the website will run on port 5000